madanyc/workfront-learn.en/help/basic-reporting/create-a-basic-filter.md

 ---
 title: Create a basic filter
 description: In this video, you will learn what a filter is, how to create a filter, and how to share a filter with other users in [!DNL Adobe Workfront].
 activity: use
 doc-type: feature video
 team: Technical Marketing
 kt: 8857
+exl-id: c64e5362-67ca-492f-95a3-05c660be5c03
 ---
 # Create a basic filter